-Dry ice and water ice have similar applications, but their physical properties affect the way they are used and handled.
+Dry ice and water ice have similar applications, but their physical properties affect how they are used and handled.
 Here are a few simple differences between the two that could help you choose the best ice for the job!

 When not in use, water ice must be stored in a refrigerated unit or risk it rapidly melting before use.
-Dry ice should be stored in a well-insulated container to slow sublimation, no refrigeration necessary.
-It is also recommended that dry ice be kept in a well ventilated area to ensure the CO2 created from sublimation does not displace the oxygen in the air.
+Dry ice should be stored in a well-insulated container to slow sublimation; no refrigeration is necessary.
+Dry ice should be kept in a well-ventilated area to ensure the CO2 created from sublimation does not displace the oxygen in the air.

 Water ice may feel cold at the touch, but it does not require any additional supplies to handle.
 When handling dry ice, thick gloves or tongs must be used to avoid the risk of frostbite.
 Although dry ice can be food-grade, it is never recommended to ingest dry ice.
 Review safety guidelines from the Compressed Gas Association (CGA) before handling dry ice.